Best Home Office Setup Under $500 for Freelancers

 Logitech M720 Triathlon Multi-Device Wireless Mouse

-The scroll wheel switches between ratchet mode (precise, click-by-click scrolling) and free-spin mode (flick it and it spins freely through long documents).
-Once you’ve used free-spin scrolling, you can’t go back.
-The comfortable full-palm grip shape means your hand doesn’t cramp after a full day, and a single AA battery lasts over two years.
-The only drawbacks: it’s right-handed only, and it’s not as precise as a gaming mouse.
-For office work and freelance tasks, it’s more than enough.
+The scroll wheel switches between ratchet mode (precise, click-by-click scrolling for spreadsheets) and free-spin mode (flick it and it spins freely through long documents or web pages).
+The hyper-fast scroll is one of those features that’s hard to go back from once experienced.
+The full-palm grip shape prevents hand cramping after a full day, and a single AA battery runs for over two years under daily use.

 Logitech Pebble M350s